kimfucious/sakura/_posts/2018-05-17-picture-post.md

 Two things need to happen for this to work:

-1. Your image file needs to be located in `assets/images`
+1. Your image file needs to be located in `assets/images` (no underscore before assets)
 2. You need to declare the image's file name in the post's _front matter_ (e.g. cool-picture-unsplash.jpg).
 You _do_ need the file suffix, but you _don't_ need the file's path

 Here's an example of the front matter: